Kong/kong/UPDATE.md

 # If everything went well the script should print a success message.

+# You can now update Kong to 0.5.0.
-# Then, reload Kong to avoid downtime:
+# After updating, reload Kong to avoid downtime:
 $ kong reload
 ```